About Jof di Miezegnot Trail

 Icebreaker Tech T Lite T-shirt

 I was really surprised over the performance of this t-shirt on this very demanding hike.
 The t-shirt is made of a very thin fabric (mixture of Merino wool and nylon) with great porosity and thus it efficiently wicks moisture away from the skin while providing great breathability.
 In spite of the very fine fabric, the t-shirt seems quite durable as it uses nylon for increased strength.
 I was also surprised over the drying time – it basically went from being completely soaked to being dry in less than 15 minutes (in sunny and slightly windy weather on the top).
 I would recommend this t-shirt to every hiker and mountaineer who wants a well-performing base layer for tough adventures.
+You can read the full review of the Icebreaker Tech T Lite t-shirt here.

 Conclusion and photo gallery